Society of the Sacred Advent

-The Society of the Sacred Advent is an Anglican religious order founded at Brisbane, Queensland, Australia, in 1892 by Caroline Amy Balguy (1833-1915), and still active in that city.
+The Society of the Sacred Advent is an Anglican religious order founded at Brisbane, Queensland, Australia, in 1892 by Caroline Amy Balguy (1833–1915), and still active in that city.

 History

 Known as Sister Caroline Amy and, later, Mother Caroline, Caroline Amy Balguy started her religious life at the Community of St John Baptist in Clewer, England.
 She came to Australia on 9 December 1892 at the request of the Reverend Montagu John Stone-Wigg, Vicar and Canon Residentiary of St John’s Pro-Cathedral, who saw the need for an Anglican religious order for women in Brisbane.

 In its early days the Society of the Sacred Advent focused on ministering to the needs of women and children, establishing several schools and children’s homes throughout Queensland.
 In 1895 the Sisters opened a boarding school for girls in Nundah, at the site of a former boys' school, known as Eton High School.
-On 8 July 1910, under the guidance of Mother Emma Crawford, the Sisters moved into their current residence at Community House in Albion.
+On 8 July 1910, under the guidance of Mother Emma Crawford, the Sisters moved into Community House in Albion, where they remained until the early 2000s.
+In more recent times the Professed Sisters have taken up residence in a retirement village on the northside of Brisbane.

+From 2017 the Society began to explore a new way of being a religious order by creating a category of Vowed Members to work alongside the Professed Sisters.
+Vowed Members are women who are professed, but who live in the wider community and who may also be married.
+Women and men may also become Companions of the Society.